troyerta/recipes/src/05-Breakfast/triple-chocolate-chunk-muffins.md

 5. Place  the muffins back into the oven and bake for an additional 2-5 minutes, or until a toothpick comes out clean. *Note, you could skip this step by putting all of the chips in the batter, and baking the muffins for 12-15 min straight, but this method gives the muffins the traditional ‘VitaTop Muffin’ look with the chocolate chips on top!Cool muffins before removing from pan.
 ---

-## Notes

-- Tip on serving

-- Tip on storing

-- Tip for reheating

-- Tips if missing ingredients or equipment

 ## References and Acknowledgments

 [Powerforce Apparel - Triple Chocolate Chunk Muffin](http://powerforceapparel.blogspot.com/2012/03/58-calorie-triple-chocolate-chunk.html)

-## Tags